-Last updated on June 17th, 2020 at 05:30 am
+Last updated on November 29th, 2024 at 11:23 am

 Honeymoon Island State Park has a spectacular beach, a sweet name and one of those classic Florida-history stories.

-Yet the beauty of Honeymoon Island State Park is that even though it attracts crowds, you can still find beauty, solitude and nature.
-It’s an unusual combination of an accessible beach with lots of parking, first-rate concessions and facilities, and a natural beach with extensive areas full of wildlife.
+Honeymoon Island State Park is an unusual combination of an accessible beach with lots of parking, first-rate concessions and facilities, and a natural beach with extensive areas full of wildlife.

-You reach the park via the 2.5 mile long causeway.
+You reach Honeymoon Island State Park via the 2.5 mile long causeway.
 We were bicycling the nearby Pinellas Trail, so we biked out to Honeymoon Island on a trail that is widely used by cyclists, joggers and pedestrians.
-The causeway offers scenic views of St. Joseph Sound and there is free parking all long it.
-It’s a popular place to fish or launch kayaks.

-Honeymoon Island beach
+Honeymoon Island beaches

-The first Honeymoon Island beach you come to, labeled Main Beach, is deep and wide with that fine-grained white sand you find at the best of the Gulf’s beaches.
+The first Honeymoon Island beach you come to, labeled Main Beach, is broad and wide with that fine-grained white sand you find at the best of the Gulf’s beaches.
 There are huge parking lots and well-tended restrooms plus a café.
-People with extensive gear – coolers, umbrellas, six boxes of pizza — filled this beach.
-When people talk about Honeymoon Island State Park having a perfect beach, this is what they’re talking about.

 South of this beach, very near the entrance to the island, is Dog Beach, where dogs on 6-foot leashes are welcome.
 Dog beach faces on Hurricane Pass, a good place for fishing but a somewhat hazardous location for swimming.
 Hurricane Pass separates Honeymoon Island from nearby Caladesi State Park.
 These two islands were one before the 1921 hurricane blew through.

 My favorite, though, was the northern-most Honeymoon Island beach.
 This beach wouldn’t win any awards for its sand, because it is studded with rocks and seashells, and the beach is much narrower.
-But the north beach goes on and on and the farther the walk, the more stunning the scenery.
+But the north beach goes on and on and the farther you walk, the more stunning the scenery.

 The Honeymoon Island beach is actually a sand spit extending into the Gulf of Mexico.
 It’s three miles to the end, and we walked it all, passing a rare beach-walker or boater along the way, but largely having the wide expanse of sand and surf to ourselves.